irnb/board/content/review/UniswapX.md

 ### Bridge Architecture
 :bridge_at_night: Further research on bridge architecture is needed to fully understand its implications and applications within UniswapX.

+### MEV
+:shield: UniswapX's approach with fillers doesn't completely solve the MEV problem.
+Instead, it introduces competition between fillers (including MEV searchers and market makers).
+The outcome of this competition helps users to be less affected by MEV attackers.

 ## :loudspeaker: Outputs

 1. **Axiom Community Outreach**